Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: L evy-Prokhorov Distance

 \section{L\'evy-Prokhorov Distance}

-The Lévy-Prokhorov distance provides an alternative to the Kantorovich-Wasserstein distance when it comes to measuring the distance between probability distributions.
-If $(X,d)$ is pseudometric space, and $\mu,\nu\in\dfun X$ are (discrete) probability distributions, then we define
+The Lévy-Prokhorov distance provides an alternative to the Kantorovich-Rubinstein distance when it comes to measuring the distance between probability distributions.
+If $(X,d)$ is a pseudometric space, and $\mu,\nu\in\dfun X$ are (discrete) probability distributions, then we define

-where $A^d_\epsilon = \{y \in Y \mid \inf_{x\in A} d(x,y) \le \epsilon \}$.
-The definition of the Lévy-Prokhorov distance sometimes includes the mirrored condition $\forall B\subseteq Y.\; \nu(B) \le \mu(B^d_\epsilon) + \epsilon$, but this second clause is redundant and does not actually change the induced pseudometric.
+where $A^d_\epsilon = \{y \in X \mid \inf_{x\in A} d(x,y) \le \epsilon \}$.
+The definition of the Lévy-Prokhorov distance sometimes includes the mirrored condition $\forall B\subseteq X.\; \nu(B) \le \mu(B^d_\epsilon) + \epsilon$, but this second clause is redundant and does not actually change the induced pseudometric.

 \begin{toappendix} \begin{lemma} We have